 Individual factors which determine the length of stay of Fluoxetine within the body include age and sex, body weight, liver function, genetic profile, and metabolic rate.
 Elderly individuals usually have a longer Fluoxetine half-life than young adults.
 Also, the larger an individual’s body weight, the longer the half-life of Prozac as a result of the large surface area for tissue deposition of the drug.
 Liver impairment, food intake with drugs, and genetic variants causing underexpression of the liver enzymes are associated with long Prozac half-life.

 Patients who have been taking Fluoxetine for a prolonged duration are likely to have the drug accumulate more in the tissues, and the longer the duration of use, the longer the tissue deposition of the drug.
 Furthermore, the longer the duration of use, the more likely an individual is to develop the long-term effects of Prozac such as anxiety and sleep disturbances.

 3. Drug Interactions

-How Long Prozac Stays in your Blood, Hair, and Urine?
+How Long Prozac Stays in The Blood, Hair, and Urine?

 After ingesting a dose, it remains in the urine for up to 96 days.
 In the blood, however, it stays for a much shorter period because of its short Prozac timeline which results from the first-pass metabolism in the liver.
 Also, it lasts in the hair for a few weeks, however, drug hair tests are unlikely to detect Fluoxetine.

-How to Get Prozac out of Your System
+How to Get Prozac out of The System

 Here are some tips to help eliminate the drug from the body faster: